-Remember the excitement you had the first time you backed your boat into that large lake you’d heard so many great things about?
-Then remember how you struggled to find fishing success, and by 4pm you were deflated and frustrated?
+Do you remember the excitement you had when you backed your boat into that large lake you’d heard so many great things about?
+And remember how you struggled to catch fish, felt like you wasted time jumping from spot to spot, and by 4pm you were deflated and frustrated?
 It’s a common story.
 But, it’s one that doesn’t need to happen.

-Over the last 30 years, maps made specifically for anglers have become synonymous with catching fish.
+Over the last 40 years, maps made specifically for anglers have become synonymous with catching fish.
 You no longer need to spend time learning a new body of water the way the old-timers did, through sheer expense and effort.
-Expert fisherman used to spend 10 to 20 seasons trying to discover the peculiarities of one lake so they could catch fish consistently.
-Today, for the same cost of a good crankbait you can obtain professionally made, highly accurate maps that WILL help you catch more fish.
+Expert fishermen used to spend 10 to 20 seasons trying to discover the peculiarities of one lake so they could catch fish consistently.
+Today, for the same cost of a good crankbait you can access professionally made, highly accurate maps that will help you catch more fish.

 Fishing maps are displayed proportionally or scaled to real world settings.
 Good fishing maps should provide GPS coordinates and a legend.
 Maps have limited space, so symbols represent a variety of features.
 The map legend defines those symbols.
-A few map symbol examples include weeds, fish attractors and flooded timber.
+A few map symbols that can be especially helpful for the everyday angler include:

 Plants that grow in or very near the water.
 There are 3 major classifications:

 - Submergent – Plants commonly found growing beneath the surface. (pondweeds, coontail, milfoil)

 - Floating – Plants or portions of plants that float on the water’s surface. (lily pads, water shield, duckweed)

 - Emergent – Rooted vegetation commonly found

 Structures designed to concentrate fish or provide cover.
 Often man-made, common types include brush piles, tire reefs, Christmas tree piles, and log cribs.